HamzaAhmed42/SpeedVerse5.0/Content/UltraDynamicSky/Blueprints/README.txt

 By default, UDW will test against the weather override volumes using the current player pawn location.
 You can adjust this behavior from the advanced dropdown of UDW's Basic Controls.
 The Control Point Source Location is what determines this.
 The Weather Override Volumes will, by default, draw their material state into a render target sampled by the weather material functions, so that for example a snowy region can appear snowy from outside, and from inside you can see the lack of snow coverage outside the region.
 This behavior can be disabled or adjusted on UDW, from the Weather Override Volumes category.
 Weather Override Volumes also have functions which can be called to change their state at runtime, similar to UDW.
 There is a Change Weather function, which will transition to a specific static weather preset.
 And there is Change to Random Weather, which will transition over to random weather if the existing mode is Single Weather Type.
+If you want to use a Weather Override Volume to change anything other than the weather state on UDW, that is possible.
+To do this, create a child of the Weather Override Volume class, and on that child override the function called "Custom Volume Behavior".
+This function is run from UDW when it uses the WOV to affect local weather.
+The Alpha input represents how much the player is inside the volume, from 0 to 1.
 -----
 SETTING UP AND CONTROLLING MATERIAL EFFECTS
 -----